 Getting to the Surf

-Nearly all of the waves in the Maldives are accessed through resort, surf camps, and liveaboard boat charters.
-While it is possible to do the Maldives independently, by the time you have traveled all that way, it’s well worth it to book tours with a professional to ensure that you score.
+Nearly all of the waves in the Maldives are accessed through resorts, surf camps, and liveaboard boat charters.
+While it is possible to do the Maldives independently, by the time you have traveled all that way, it’s well worth it to book a tour with a professional to ensure that you score.

 Male Atolls